muhamadalfarisy98/GUI_Robot_Covid/README.md

 # GUIRobotCovid
 Implementasi GUI PyQt5 dan RosTopic

+# Description
+this project is used for Human and Robot interaction, controlling action, Input data system, and support robot conditioning.

 ## Installation Libraries

 Install PyQt5 and QtDesigner, it should work on Python 2.7 or 3.x series